poi-hnr/website/content/team/_index.md

 **Michał Bojanowski** -- sociologist and assistant professor at Department of Quantitative Methods & Information Technology at the Kozminski University.
 His main research interests are conflict and cooperation and their understanding using theories and methods of game theory and social network analysis.
 He published on modeling co evolution of behavior and networks, measurement of segregation in social networks, and formation of inter-firm alliances in journals such as Social Networks or Journal of Mathematical Sociology.
 His other interests include mathematical sociology, social network analysis, data analysis, computational modeling, and statistical computing.

 **Demival Vasques Filho** -- Postdoctoral researcher at the Leibniz-Institute of European History (IEG) in Mainz, Germany.
 His PhD was in physics, in the broad area of complexity and network theory, at the University of Auckland, in New Zealand.
 His thesis explored the structure and evolution of large social networks.
 During his PhD, he was part of several different projects involving networks, such as collaboration networks for scientific and technological innovation, and networks of political power and political activity.
 He is interested in developing new methods and expanding the application of complex systems concepts to the study of the humanities and social sciences.

+With contributions from:

+- Monika Pawluczuk
+- Bartosz Lemiec